dchiu911/rsf/cran-comments.md

 This is a resubmission.
 In this version I have:

+* Renamed installed file '.gitignore to 'gitignore' so it can be found in examples
 * Removed package 'here' from Imports
 * Used files from inst/extdata for examples
 * Improved documentation for use_rsf()